On this page

 - Linking the new station with the shops and businesses along Union Road.

-More information about the level crossing removal at Union Road is available on the LXRP website.
+More information about the level crossing removal at Union Road is available on the LXRP website-external site.

-For more information, you can contact Clare Davey, Senior Coordinator Major Project Interface, at [email protected]
+For more information, you can contact Clare Davey, Lead Major Project Interface, at [email protected]